sezdevx/env/README.md

 * `responseHeaders`: shows reponse headers of a given url (only if curl is available)
 * `allHeaders`: shows all HTTP headers of a given url (only if curl is available)
 * `c`: calculate a mathematical expression
+* `gitCommit`: commits all changes to the current branch along with the required comment

 ## Files and directories